DiogoRibeiro7/DiogoRibeiro7.github.io/_posts/2024-02-14-Advanced Sequential Change-Point.md

    C_n = \max(0, C_{n-1} + (X_n - \mu_0 - \delta))
    $$
 3. **Decision Rule**: Signal a change-point if $$C_n > h$$.

+### Monitoring for Multiple Change-Points

+In real-world applications, sequences may contain multiple change-points.
+To handle this scenario:

+1. **Reset After Detection**: After a change-point is detected, reset the detection process to look for additional changes in the subsequent data.
+2. **Segment-Based Methods**: Use segment-based methods to partition the sequence into homogeneous segments and detect multiple change-points in each segment.
+3. **Sliding Window Approach**: Apply a sliding window technique that continuously monitors overlapping subsets of the data, allowing for the detection of changes that might be missed by analyzing the full sequence.

 ## Real-World Applications